TomHarte/AndroidTwitterClient/README.md

 Android Twitter Client
 ======================

-An app that allows Twitter users to view their timeline and to compose new tweets; the week 3 CodePath assignment.
+An app that allows Twitter users to view their timeline and their profile, to compose new tweets and to view the profiles of others; the week 4 CodePath assignment.

-Time spent: 4 hours
+Time spent: 3 hours (plus 4 for week 3 assignment)

 # Completed user stories
 * [x] Required: user can sign in to Twitter using OAuth login;